-Spirulina was here at the beginning of time and is one of the earth’s elder species.
+Spirulina was here at the beginning of time and is one of the earth’s older species.
 It floated around in the primordial seas over 3.6 billion years ago when life was just getting started.
-In fact, Spirulina and its cousins are among the origin species which gave rise to all other life forms.
+In fact, Spirulina and its cousins are among the original species which gave rise to all other life forms.

 Spirulina Can Take Different Forms

-Just like the morphological variation that can be observed in the same species of animals or plants – think of the different races of human kind – Spirulina has different forms depending on where they originate and the conditions under which they are grown.
-The trichomes (multi-celled filaments) can be straight or tightly spiraled and anywhere in between.
-What they all have in common is their chemical make-up and, by extension, their nutrient profile.
+Just like the morphological variation that can be observed in the same species of animals or plants – think of the different races of humankind – Spirulina has different forms depending on where they originate and the conditions under which they are grown.
+The trichomes (multi-celled filaments) can be straight or tightly spiralled and anywhere in between.
+What they all have in common, is their chemical make-up and, by extension, their nutrient profile.